LukasMadsenBrandt/gene_analysis_dashboard/README.md

 ## Description

-This project provides a dashboard for gene analysis using data from GENCODE and Kutsche datasets.
+This project provides a dashboard for gene analysis using data from the Benito-Kwiecinski and Kutsche datasets.
 All the visualizations are based on the results of [Granger Causality Test](https://en.wikipedia.org/wiki/Granger_causality).

 ## Setup Instructions